-The course aims at giving a basic treatment of one-dimensional calculus.
-Particular emphasis is on the role this plays in applications in different areas of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as in other subjects.
-The aim as also to develop the student's ability in problem solving and in assimilating mathematical text and communicating mathematics.
+The aim of the course is to give a basic introduction to calculus one variable.
+Particular emphasis is put on the role that the subject plays in applications in different areas of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as in other subjects.
+The aim as also to develop the student's ability to solve problems, to assimilate mathematical text and to communicate mathematics.

 Knowledge and understanding

 be able to set up and solve some types of linear and separable differential equations that are important in the applications.

 be familiar with the logical structure of mathematics, in the way it appears e.g. in plane geometry.